 The bass is rumbling, but it isn’t too loud or muddy.
-The instruments for the song sound really good because you can hear all of the vocals, especially on The 1975’s “Love It If We Made It.”
+Thuments for the song sound good because you can hear all of the vocals, especially on The 1975’s “Love It If We Made It.”
 The guitar and Lady Gaga’s singing are easy to hear in Lady Gaga and Bradley Cooper’s “Shallow.”

 The Megaboom 3 gets loud.
 I measured it at almost 100 dB max, but the sound will get distorted at that level.

 This speaker can play music while submerged in water.
-I left it in a sink full of water for 5 minutes and the music continued to play fine afterward.
+I left it in a sink full of water for 5 minutes, and the music played fine afterwards.

 UE states that after 10 hours, you will still have 77% of the battery left.
 This is longer than the standard 20 hours that many speakers offer.

-The Megaboom 3 paired with my iPhone quickly, and I noticed its strong signal strength.
-It was consistent even when we were indoors and there were several walls in the way.
+The Megaboom 3 paired with my iPhone quickly, and I noticed its muscular signal strength.
+It was a con,sistent even when we were indoors, and several walls were in the way.

-The new Boom and Megaboom app allow you to pair Megaboom speakers with older models, something more Bluetooth speaker apps should allow.
-You can also assign playlists with your Magic Button and create preset equalizer settings.
-However, there is no longer an alarm function in the app, and Siri or Google Assistant is no longer available through the speaker.
+The new Boom and Megaboom app allows you to pair Megaboom speakers with older models, something more Bluetooth sp apps should allow.
+You can also assign playlists with your Magic Button and create an app no longer has an alarm function in the app, and Siri or Google Assistant is no longer available through the speaker.

-The distortion on Billie Eilish’s “Happier than Ever” seemed crunchy, but her vocals were still easy to hear.
-The bass on the Weeknd’s “Blinding Lights” pounded strongly and the keyboards and other instruments sounded crisp.
+Billie Eilish’s “Happier than Ever” distortion seemed crunchy, but her vocals were still easy to hear.
+The Weeknd’s “Blinding Lights” bass pounded firmly, and the keyboards and other instruments sounded crisp.
 His vocals could be heard over the bass.
-The acoustic guitar on Tom Petty’s “Wildflowers” sounded bright and clear, and the other instruments had a good mix.
+The acoustic guitar on Tom Petty’s “Wildflowers” sounded bright and clear, and the other instrucana good mix.

-The AW-650 is able to reach a very loud volume without distorting.
-While it can be too loud for some, the treble starts to sound harsh at around 94 decibels.
+The AW-650 can reach ve try loud volumes without distorting.
+While it can sound some, the treble sounds harsh at around 94 decibels.

-Klipsch says these speakers are all-weather and rustproof, yet provides no IP rating to support this claim.
+Klipsch says these speakers are all-weather and rustproof yet provide no IP rating to support this claim.
 These speakers also have UV resistance and a weather-resistant zinc clamp.
-The brand has been in business for over 50 years and quality materials and build should last.
+The brand has b been in business for over 50 years, and quality materials should last.

 For outdoors, you’ll need a separate amplifier for the AW-650.
-Hook up to a home theater receiver with a second zone and you’re good to go!
+Hook up to the home of the eater receiver with a second zone, and you’re good to go!

 Connecting the speakers to the amp is easy with wire harnesses and compatible endings.
-Terminal access is not an issue, but be aware that these terminals do not allow for banana plug connections.
+The term is not an issue, but be aware that these terminals do not allow banana plug connections.

 This speaker has a mount on the back that can be attached to the wall.
 The speakers are also adjustable for horizontal or vertical display.

-When you’re listening outside, the importance of details may not be your top priority, but the Technika NS-AW150W still did fairly well in this regard.
-The vocals really pop in the mix – probably thanks to their crispness.
-The speakers do not produce a very bassy sound, so if you’re in certain environments like busy streets or close to traffic, ambient sounds might drown it out entirely.
-Having said that, though, it is also important to remember this speaker is an outdoor one, so it was made to produce a tighter sound that isn’t too wide and spreads as widely as it would indoors!
+When you’re listening outside, the importance of details may not be your top priority, but the Technika NS-AW150W still did pretty in this regard.
+The vocals pop in the mix – probably thanks to their crispness.
+The speakers do not produce a very bassy sound, so ambient sounds might drown entirely if you’re in specific environments like busy streets or close to traffic.
+It is also important to remember this speaker is an outdoor one, so it was made to produce a tighter sound that isn’t too wide and spreads as widely as it would indoors!

-The sound was crisp and full-on “Therefore I Am,” while the bass thumping.
+The sound, “Therefore I Am,” was crisp and full-on, while the bass was thumping.
 On “Blinding Lights,” The Weeknd’s vocals were prominent and the keys sharp, but the bass lacked depth.
-The brightness made the piano and guitar sound realistic in “Living Proof.”
+The brig made the piano and guitar realistic in “Living Proof.”

-The speakers can be adjusted to 35 watts and would distort at 90 decibels, but sound more pleasant and comfortable at 80-85 decibels.
-Your neighbors will thank you for keeping it in that range.
+The speakers can be adjusted to 35 watts, would distort at 90 decibels, but sound more pleasant and comfortable at 80-85 decibels.
+Your neighbours will thank you for keeping it in that range.

-Yamaha makes a point of saying that the speakers are water-resistant, so it should be fine for them to get splashed with water but not submerged.
+Yamaha points out that the speakers are water-resistant, so it should be fine to get splashed with water but not submerged.

 You need the power to send sound through your IBWT-NS150 wireless speakers.
-You can use a receiver with an output terminal, or you can connect a dedicated amplifier with a speaker wire inserted into the back.
+You can use a receiver with an output terminal or connect a dedicated amplifier with a speaker wire inserted into the back.
 The speakers offer good access to the terminals and input ports for banana plugs.

 To mount the speakers, attach their brackets to the wall with screws and then use their screws to attach the speakers.
 You can then swivel them for better sound quality.
 There’s a safety wire included in case you lose a screw.